-We are the National Association of Christian Ministers, an interdenominational fellowship of professional ministers.
+We are the National Association of Christian Ministers, an interdenominational fellowship of professional Christian ministers.

-Our purpose is to advance the discipline of Christian ministry by commitment to professional development, ministry training, minister licensing, starting churches & Christian ordination.
+Our purpose is to advance the discipline of Christian ministry by a unified commitment to professional development, providing minister licenses, Christian ordination, ministry training, and church charters.

 Our vision is to make these ministerial resources freely available to all believers called to ministry.

 Strategy: After prayerful consideration of our high ethical standards, and affirmation of our doctrinal statement, our ministry is to: